-The exchange differences arising on the translation of foreign currency balances and transactions to the presentation currency of the Entity are generally recognised under "Exchange differences, net" in the statement of profit or loss.
+The exchange differences arising on the translation of foreign currency balances and transactions to the reporting currency of the Group are generally recognised under "Exchange differences (net)" in the consolidated income statement.
 However, exchange differences arising on changes in the value of non-monetary items are recognised under "Equity - Accumulated other comprehensive income - Items that may be reclassified to profit or loss - Exchange differences" in the balance sheet, and exchange differences arising on financial instruments classified as at fair value through profit or loss are recognised in the statement of profit or loss with no distinction made from other changes in fair value.